networkservicemesh/deployments-k8s/examples/heal/remote-nsmgr-restart-ip/README.md

-# Test remote Forwarder death
+# Remote NSMgr restart

-This example shows that NSM keeps working after the remote Forwarder death.
+This example shows that NSM keeps working after the remote NSMgr restart.

 NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
 Forwarders are using the `vxlan` mechanism to connect with each other.